 Still holding out for a bargain on an unlocked Galaxy Nexus?
 Thanks to Mobile Daily Steals, you may be one step closer to getting your hands on one of 2011's most hotly anticipated devices (not to mention Ice Cream Sandwich).
 MDS is offering the 16GB Galaxy Nexus (unlocked) for a (relatively) paltry $559.99 - a huge discount compared to other prices we've seen.
 The GSM unlocked variant of the Galaxy Nexus will work with a wide variety of GSM frequencies, including AT&T and T-Mobile.
 Read More

 The stock ICS is browser is the best stock Android browser to date, there's no doubt about that.
 However, it's not perfect - it's actually missing one crucial setting: UA string switching.
 On the other side of the table, it brings a killer feature over from Honeycomb (found in settings > labs) called quick controls.
 Once enabled, the URL bar will disappear, giving you more screen real estate for browsing.
-To access the settings menu, address bar, tab bar, etc., a simple tap on either side of the screen will bring up a circular menu with all of the options right there.
-Read More
+To access the settings menu, address bar, tab bar, etc., Read More

 After initially deciding it wouldn't update Galaxy S phones to Ice Cream Sandwich last week, Samsung has now (supposedly) given some semi-official lip-service to vocal Galaxy S and OG-Tab owners who have been clamoring for an official update to Ice Cream Sandwich.
 The English-speaking side of Samsung's media arm hasn't commented on the alleged statement as of yet.